tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 #### (ii) Determination of specific charge

 Since the cathode rays (electron beam) are accelerated from cathode to anode, the potential energy of the electron beam at the cathode is converted into kinetic energy of the electron beam at the anode.
-Let $V$ be the potential difference between anode and cathode, then the potential energy is $eV$.
+Let $$V$$ be the potential difference between anode and cathode, then the potential energy is $$eV$$.
 Then from law of conservation of energy,

 $$eV = \frac{1}{2} mv^2\Rightarrow \frac{e}{m} = \frac{v^2}{2V}$$